 Common names: Green Sunfish, Orangespotted Sunfish, Bluegill, Black Crappie

-Appearance: Members of the Centrarchidae family usually have a compressed, pancake-like appearance.
+Appearance: Members of this family usually have a compressed, pancake-like appearance.
 Their fins have soft rays between stiff spines, with the dorsal fin sporting as many as a dozen stiff spines.
 Size can vary greatly among the dozens of sunfish species around the country, from 3" to 2' long.

 Is it true they build underwater nests?
 Yes!
 Sunfish are nest builders.
 Males will build a saucer-shaped nest to attract females and eventually protect as many as 80,000 eggs until they hatch.

 Why are they important?
-All Centrarchidae are carniverous and help control the insect and crustacean populations.
+Sunfishes are carnivorous and help control the insect and crustacean populations.